microsoft/TypeScript-Handbook/pages/tutorials/React.md

 and you should be good to go!

 As a heads up, you may want to commit all your work before running an eject.
+You cannot undo an eject command, so opting out is permanent without committing.

 # Next steps